aaronsisler/applications.formula.docs/docs/capabilities.md

 # Capabilities

 - User can navigate to Formula UI
-- User can be authenticated
 - User can be created
+- Admin can be authenticated
 - Admin can create a tenant
 - Admin can create a manager
 - Admin can add a manager to tenant
+- Manager can be authenticated
 - Manager can create an application for a tenant
 - Manager can create a common input for tenant
 - Manager can create a custom input for a given application